Dog Cancer Diet Guidelines

 Your dog’s food should have a “nutritional adequacy statement” on the label that indicates which of these two methods was used to determine that the food is complete and balanced for a specific life stage.

-Remember that AAFCO does not approve, certify, inspect, or regulate pet food.
-But companies can choose to follow their nutritional profile guidelines, and the AAFCO nutritional adequacy statement will tell you that the company has done so.
-States determine independently whether to adopt and enforce these guidelines.
+Companies can follow their nutritional profile guidelines, and the AAFCO nutritional adequacy statement on the label will tell you that the company has done so.

 Cancer Diets Address Changes in Cancer Dogs